 Whichever bike you use for the test, the training is virtually the same.
 If you do Fancy riding a Large one then the Direct Access Scheme is for you and if you are over 19 then an intermediate bike is the way ahead (A2).
 DAS is only available to over 24's and the bike you take your test on must be over 53.6 BHP.
 At 2wheelskool we use the Suzuki Gladius 650s they are modern, clean, low, easy to ride and fulfil the DAS criteria.
 Our bikes are of the highest standard, they are not held together with black tape or string.
-For the A2 licence we have a restricted Kawasaki ER5.
+For the A2 licence we have a few restricted versions of the Gladius (ho how we laughed).
 When test training you must be accompanied by an instructor at all times so if you use your own bike it has to be delivered to the training area by someone qualified to ride it.
 Our large bikes are winterised so no cold hands for our customers!

 95% of over 24's do the DAS scheme, which means you are directly accessing a full unrestricted licence.
 We are extremely successful at providing this training with a very high pass rate.
 There are 2 ways to go, book daily or hourly lessons and pay as you go or do a course with us.
 DAS and A2 courses are usually fully inclusive.
 They include CBT, theory test fee, both parts of the practical test fees and all bike hire and tuition.
 For courses the training must be taken in full days or at least 3 to 4 hour sessions.
 We do realise some customers already have various qualifications towards a licence, CBT thetheory test etc... so we also offer part courses to complete the rest.
 We try to make your training as flexible as possible to suit individual needs.